 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
-Failing to verify this information may put the liability of paying Oklahoma sales taxes on the seller.
+When a business is presented with a resale certificate, the seller has the burden of proof to verify that the buyer’s information is correct and to keep these records.
+Failing to verify this information may make the seller liable for Oklahoma sales taxes.

 Before accepting a resale certificate, a seller should: